 The great part about basing yourself in Amman for a few days is your proximity to other great places for a day trip!

 Or, why not tick floating in the Dead Sea off your bucket list?!
-The Dead Sea is only a forty minute drive from Amman and you can pay to float in a public beach or buy a day pass for one of the more fancy resorts.
+The Dead Sea is only a forty-minute drive from Amman and you can pay to float on a public beach or buy a day pass for one of the more fancy resorts.

 You can also stay overnight in the Ma’in Hot Springs and Spa Resort if you fancied more relaxing.
 You actually get exclusive early access to the springs if you’re a guest.